mdavis29/DataScience101/syllabus.md

 *	To learn a basic introduction to the Python programming language for data science.

 ##### Grading Policy
+Grading
 *	Project - 40%
 *	Exam - 20%
-*	Homework - 10%
-*	Programming Assignments - 30%
+*	Programming Assignments - 40%
-Grading

 ##### Note:
 weekly plan is subject to change, and will likely be updated.
 It is not advisable to work ahead of the current week.
 Assignments are

 #### Policies
 All relivent and or required policies from the College of Charleston are in effect and will be adhered to.